-3. Credit Transfer (Student Exchange Programmes)
+2. Credit Transfer (Student Exchange Programmes)

-Those students wishing to have their credits from an exchange programme transferred must complete a special form for this type of transfer (Transfer of Credit Form - Exchange Study, available on the faculty website) and submit it, together with the transcript of grades, which demonstrates the successful completion of the course(s) and the grade(s) earned, and the syllabi of the respective courses via the programme's Moodle site.
-Applications for credit transfer are processed twice per academic year: before the winter semester (applications should be delivered by 30 September 2023) and before the summer semester (applications should be delivered by 30 January 2024).
+Those students wishing to have their credits from an exchange programme transferred must complete a special form for this type of transfer (Transfer of Credit Form - Exchange Students, available on the faculty website) and send it, together with the transcript of grades, which demonstrates the successful completion of the course(s) and the grade(s) earned, and the syllabi of the respective courses, to the Programme Coordinator.